 The purpose of this blog is to share knowledge and open a discussion.

 The ILLOREAEN SAGA is based on several premises:

 When the Toba Super Volcanic erupted 75 000 years ago, causing shock waves and windstorms worldwide, many hominin (modern and extinct human) species roamed the earth in small groups.

 Supporting arguments to the 1st premise:

 Although we are now the only (known) human species alive today, we know that Homo neanderthalensis and Homo floresienses shared the earth with us, up to about 30 000 years ago, Homo erectus up to 75 00 years ago and Homo denisovan 95 000 years ago.
 There is no reason to suppose that there were not many more Homo species at the time.
-The past existence of Denisovans were only recently identified through a small bone fragment.
+The past existence of Denisovans was only recently identified through a small bone fragment.
 We can expect more discoveries in the future.

 Supporting arguments to the 2nd premise:

 The shock waves and storm winds generated by the Toba explosion would have travelled round the earth, possibly peaking in the Atlantic Ocean and triggering earthquakes and eruptions everywhere.
 During the volcanic winter with an invisible sun, water sources and lakes dried up, extending the Catastrophe for centuries.

 Some of the human species were as intelligent as we are and were able to choose their lifestyle and could have developed sophisticated technology.

 Supporting arguments to the 3rd premise: